deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   * #### _ADC Delay_
 Near the end of each PWM period, the temperature is measured by the ADC.<br>
-_ADC Delay_ controls how soon before the end of a period the temperature is measured.<br> The measurement can only be taken when the power to the tip is off, so the effective PWM duty cycle is limited to (_PWM Time_ - _ADC Delay_).<br>
+_ADC Delay_ controls how soon before the end of a period the temperature is measured.<br> This delay is needed to have a clean reading of the thermocouple.
+If the delay is too low, it will read switching noise and be very unstable.<br>
+The measurement can only be taken when the power to the tip is off, so the effective PWM duty cycle is limited to (_PWM Time_ - _ADC Delay_).<br>
+If you getrandom spikes in the temperature reading, try increasing the value.
+20mS is usually more than enough.<br>
+There are other factors that could cause unstability, like poor circuit design, power supply noise or bad quality parts.<br>
 Default 20 ms.<br>
 <pre>
 |<----------------- PWM TIME -------------------->|